- Helping ChildrenWhen a Family Member Has Cancer:Dealing With a Parent’s Terminal Illness

-- Arrange for as normal a life at home as possible.
+- Try for as normal a life at home as possible.

 - Don’t expect the teen to take on caregiving and other difficult tasks.
 Talk with the cancer care team about your family situation and see if you can get other help.

-- When possible, let the teen help choose where to go after school and have a voice in whose care they prefer when a parent can’t be there.
+- When possible, let the teen have a voice in where to go after school and in whose care they prefer to be when a parent can’t be there.

-- The teen may feel bad about having fun when a parent is sick or dying.
-Be sure that the teen knows parents are aware that having fun and spending time with friends are important parts of their lives, and there’s no need to feel guilty about it.
+- Be sure teens know that having fun and spending time with friends are important parts of their lives, and there’s no need to feel guilty about it.

 - Encourage teens to keep up their usual involvement in school and other activities.

-- Ask a relative or trusted friend to take a special interest in each teen in your family.
+- Ask a relative or trusted friend to take a special interest in the teen.